Individual Taxpayer Identification Number (ITIN)

-The Internal Revenue Service issues you a federal Individual Taxpayer Identification Number (ITIN) when you are not eligible for a Social Security number or validly decline one.
+The IRS issues you a federal Individual Taxpayer Identification Number (ITIN) when you are not eligible for a Social Security Number or you validly decline one.

 The ITIN is for tax filing purposes only and is not an authorization to work in the United States.

 What credits may I claim if I file with an ITIN?

 State law changes in 2023 mean taxpayers who file with an ITIN may now qualify for more Minnesota tax credits and refunds.